 New York City is one of the most famous cities in the world.
 Every day, new buildings, homes, and schools are constructed to help fit more people into this extraordinary city.
 With new structures going up so often, there’s no wonder as to why construction jobs are a popular option.

 But these jobs come with a risk, especially when welding is involved.
 Welders have to use heavy and dangerous equipment that can result in painful and debilitating burn injuries.
-While companies may do their best to keep their employees trained and in a safe environment, accidents like welding burns in New York still happen every single day.
+While companies may do their best to keep their employees trained and working in an environment that follows welding safety best practices, accidents like welding burns in New York still happen every single day.

 Because of these dangers, most employers are aware that these types of accidents could lead to an unwanted lawsuit or worker’s compensation.
 Because of this, they will do just about anything to avoid paying what they don’t have to, which is why many people seek legal counsel to help guide them through the aftermath of a workplace incident.

 What To Do If You’ve Been Burned On the Job